Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: Exploratory Experiments

 \textbf{Efficacy}\\ What is instead an unexpected result is the efficacy of this algorithm.
 The \textit{True Positive} rates vary greatly depending on the margin used, from $0.87$ at margin $0.2$ (which is an insignificant accuracy reduction) down to $0.08$ as the margin approaches $2.0$.
 As the margin increases, in fact, the \textit{True Positive} rate decreases to results that not even a random target selection could achieve.
 In relative terms, the accuracy drops by up to $91\%$ compared to the verification of pairs of original images.
-This is, by far, the best result.

-The \textit{False Positive} rate for this strategy is also largely dependent on the value of the margin.
-To give a few examples, the rate is $0.07$ at margin $0.2$, then decreases slightly to $0.06$ until margin $0.6$, and increases until a maximum of $0.11$ at margin $1.4$.
-Such results are significantly oscillating, and yet never lower than those obtained using the original images; instead, the \textit{False Positive} rates increase up to $83\%$.
+This is by far the best result.
+The \textit{False Positive} rate for this strategy is also largely dependent on the value of the margin and oscillates from a minimum of $0.07$ with $m=0.2$ and a maximum of $0.11$ with $m=1.4$.